In this article, you will learn:

 If you want to print data from a Tulip app in real-time (or save to a local PDF), there are four things that you need to do:

-Design a step that will look good when it is printed
+- Design a step that will look organized and understandable when it is printed.

 Configuring Step Resolution